doctorfree/Asciiville/README.md

 ## Requirements

-Asciiville can be installed on Debian or RPM based Linux systems.
-All of the following dependencies/requirements are automatically installed if needed when using the Debian or RPM format package install.
+Asciiville can be installed on Arch Linux, Debian based Linux systems, or RPM based Linux systems.
+All of the following dependencies/requirements are automatically installed if needed when using the Arch, Debian, or RPM format package install.

 * asciinema
 * cmatrix